dmb23/dragtor/README.md

 All model interactions are meant to run locally, developed for an Mac M1.

 > [!CAUTION]
-> This is meant as a techncal project to work with different technologies, not to replace health professionals.
+> This is meant as a technical project to work with different technologies, not to replace health professionals.
 > Please do not rely on a machine with a lab coat and a stethoscope for your health questions!

 ## Getting Started